 Depression And Orthomolecular Alcoholism Treatment

-Depression often co-occurs with alcoholism.
-Whether alcoholism causes depression or vice versa is open to debate, but what is certain is that orthomolecular medicine can alleviate depression also.
+often co-occurs with alcoholism.
+Alcoholism and depression are frequently co-occur, highly prevalent and are linked with adverse outcomes when paired.
+Whether alcoholism causes depression or vice versa is open to debate, but what is certain is that orthomolecular medicine can alleviate depression

 Depression, in the eyes of the orthomolecular physician, is also as a result of molecular imbalances which can be righted with supplements and vitamins.